qalle2/nes-quantum-disassembly/README.md

 * Rename the `.nes` file to `quantum-original.nes`.
 * Extract the PRG ROM data to `prg-original.bin` and the CHR ROM data to `chr.bin` from the `.nes` file.
 Use my [ines-split](http://github.com/qalle2/ines-split) or a general-purpose tool like a hex editor (the `.nes` file consists of a 16-byte iNES header, then the PRG ROM data and finally the CHR ROM data.)

-# How to assemble
+## How to assemble
 * Install [Ophis](http://michaelcmartin.github.io/Ophis/) (a 6502 assembler for Windows/Linux/Mac).
-* Either run `assemble.bat` (on Windows; also verifies the assembled files are identical to the original files) or assemble manually:
+* Either run `assemble.bat` on Windows (also verifies the assembled files are identical to the original files) or assemble manually:
   * `ophis -v -o prg.bin prg.asm`
   * `prg.bin` should be identical to `prg-original.bin`
   * `ophis -v -o "quantum_(e).nes" quantum.asm` (`(e)` in the output filename causes FCEUX to correctly start the ROM in PAL mode)